Anger and Conflict: What’s The Difference?

 • Use comedy to help you control your anger by seeing yourself in a completely different role, such as a superhero solving a problem.

-• Enrolling in anger management classes can help you identify the problem and deal with it constructively.
+• Enrolling in online anger management classes can help you identify the problem and deal with it constructively.

 What is Conflict?

-While numerous things might cause anger, conflict between people usually arises due to an argument or disagreement.
-Conflict, like rage, may be productive if managed correctly.
 Conflict frequently arises in partnerships because two individuals can only sometimes agree on everything.
 Therefore, developing conflict management techniques is crucial if you want your relationships to remain strong.

 Conflict Management Techniques